shinobi5/skeletor/README.md

 ## CSS

+#### shadowDOM
-When using web components, styles can be set within the [shadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) and will be scoped to the component.
+When using web components, styles can be set within the [shadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) and will be encapsulated within the component.

 #### CSS-in-JS
 There is also the option to use a framework agnostic CSS-in-JS solution like [csz](https://github.com/lukejacksonn/csz) when scoped styles are needed for a custom element without encapsulating the component with a shadowDOM (alternatively just create component scoped styles with a CSS naming method like [BEM](http://getbem.com/)).